Where to stay in the Dolomites – BEST 10 TOWNS & AREAS

 The resort also tends to be less busy than other destinations in this post.
 This means that, outside of the peak time (Christmas and Eastern) you will share the slopes with not as many people.

-Here are 2 of the best hotels in Arabba:
+Here are 2 great options in Arabba:

 The futuristic Messner Mountain Museum close to Brunico